PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 echo '{ openai-api-key = "secretkey"; }' > .secrets/secrets.nix
 ```

-All the files in the `.secrets` directory will have content tracked encrypted.
+All the files in the `.secrets` directory will have content on remote encrypted.
 Locally the `git-crypt` automatically decrypts the files.

+{{ tip(tip="

-{{ tip(tip="Be aware that adding encrypted secrets to remote repo will make running app from the remote flake not availabe anymore.
-Also installing it as package will require referencing the local unencrypted flake.") }}
+Be aware that adding encrypted secrets to remote repo will make running app from
+the remote flake not availabe anymore.
+Also installing it as package will
+require referencing the local unencrypted flake.") }}

 Now, let's add the plugin, and its configuration.